HOPLA in the eyes of a remote project manager

 Dealing with the ups and downs

-Being a remote project manager at HOPLA is not as perfect as with all other organizations.
+Fulfilling the role of a project manager at HOPLA is not as perfect as with all other organizations.
 I’ve experienced dealing with ghosting employees, unmet deadlines, miscommunications, to mention a few.
 However, I have long accepted that this is part of the job and has opened more opportunities for me to find better and dedicated team members who I am with today.
 HOPLA has now gathered remote professionals who value their work and aspire to positively impact business using their very own skills.

 I’ve helped clients who started from zero leading to their first sale, as well as struggling businesses who want to get back in the game.
 There’s a specific solution for every problem and the answer would always be a smart project planning, good task delegation, teamwork, and most of all, the intention to push an organization to attain success.